-Figure 223.
+Figure 225.
 TE 48, stratigraphic profile of east sidewall (top) and plan view (bottom)

-SIHP # Vertical Extent (cmbs) Pit Fill Description Cultural Material Function -7578 L 280 cm long by 80 cm wide 40-120 and IIb Glass bottles, slate, red brick, marble, and metal fragments Trash pit -7578 M 70 cm long by 70 cm wide 40-110 subsequent utility installation open at top.
+SIHP # Vertical Extent (cmbs) Pit Fill Description Cultural Material Function -7578 L 280 cm long by 80 cm wide 40-120 plan view and east sidewall of TE 48.
+Glass bottles, slate, red brick, marble, and metal fragments Trash pit -7578 М 70 cm long by 70 cm wide 40-110 enclosed at base, but open at top.
 The east and west side the of box contain angled outlet holes assumed to transport liquid (i.e., water or sewage).
-Concrete box filled with small ceramic, glass, and faunal bone (bird) fragments all within a matrix of charred sand Water control / refuse disposal
+Concrete box filled with small ceramic, glass, and faunal bone (bird) fragments all within a matrix of charred sand Water control

-Figure 225.
+Figure 227.
 SIHP # -7578 Feature M, view to east

-The stratigraphy of Test Excavation 49 (TE 49) (Table 89, Figure 223, and Figure 224) consists of modern fill (Stratum I), a culturally enriched A horizon (Stratum IIa), a crushed coral pavement (Stratum IIb), utility fill (Stratum IIc), a culturally sterile A horizon (Stratum III), and naturally deposited sediments (Stratum IV).
+The stratigraphy of Test Excavation 49 (TE 49) (Table 89, Figure 228, and Figure 229) consists of modern fill (Stratum I), a culturally enriched A horizon (Stratum IIa), a crushed coral pavement (Stratum IIb), utility fill (Stratum IIc), a culturally sterile A horizon (Stratum III), and naturally deposited sediments (Stratum IV).
 Stratum I consists of imported fill associated with development of the existing asphalt surface.
 Stratum IIa consists of a culturally enriched buried A horizon that developed atop a crushed coral pavement.
 Stratum IIb consists of a crushed coral pavement.
 Stratum IIc consists of dredged marine fill associated with the installation of a historic utility.
 Stratum III consists of a culturally sterile A horizon that developed following historic grading of coastal sand dunes.
 Stratum IV consists of Jaucas sand (Stratum IVa) and marine clay (Stratum IVb) that developed atop the coral shelf (i.e., limestone bedrock).
 The Jaucas sand observed at TE 49 indicates the presence of sand dune (Zone 1) amidst the tidal flats (Zone 2) that defined the area prior to historic land reclamation.

 Of note is Stratum IIa, a buried A horizon that developed atop a historic crushed coral pavement (Stratum IIb) and that is enriched with historic artifacts.
-The upper portion of Stratum IIa has been completely truncated by Stratum Ib and is no longer present.
+The upper portion of Stratum IIa has been truncated by Stratum Ib.
 The extant portion of Stratum IIa intrudes into Stratum IIb.
 Sparse glass and metal fragments were dispersed within the stratum.
 Charcoal flecking was also observed.
 Stratum IIa is considered a cultural layer based on the presence of historic artifacts and subsurface pit features (see below) and has been designated as a component of SIHP # -7578.
-The pavement (Stratum IIb) is designated as Feature P and is considered a component of SIHP # -7578.
+The pavement (Stratum IIb) is designated as Feature P and as a component of SIHP # -7578.

-Two pits of unknown function (SIHP # -7578, Features N and O) originating from Stratum IIa were observed (see Figure 226 and Table 90).
-SIHP # -7578 Feature N consists of a circular pit feature observed in plan view and in the west profile of TE 49 (see Figure 223 and Figure 228).
+Two pits (SIHP # -7578, Features N and O) originating from Stratum IIa were observed (see Figure 228 and Table 90).
+SIHP # -7578 Feature N consists of a circular pit feature observed in plan view and in the west profile of TE 49 (see Figure 225 and Figure 230).
 It measured 80 cm in diameter and extended from 35 to 95 cm below the existing surface.
 The entire feature was excavated to identify cultural content and to determine its function.
 Observed cultural material consisted of glass bottles and metal fragments (see Section 5 Laboratory Analysis).
-SIHP # -7578 Feature N is a historic pit of unknown function.
+SIHP # -7578 Feature N is identified as a historic pit of unknown function.